MOT-Multi-Functional-Bot/MOT-Multi-Functional-Bot/games/README.md

 dispatcher.add_handler(CommandHandler("numb", numb))
 dispatcher.add_handler(CommandHandler("newnum", newnum))
 ```
+The word with quotes around it, will be the word you use in your telegram chat.

 All of oure games have specific methods you have to add to your Command Handler:

 ### Numbergame:

 `numbergame`: start the game

 `numb`: guess a number

 `stopnumbergame`: stop a running game

 `newnum`: set new numberrange

 ### Wordle

 `wordle`: start the game

 `guess`: guess a word

 `stop`: stop a running game

 `howto`: how to play wordle

 `stats`: stats about all your wordle games

 ### TicTacToe

 `tictactoe`: start the game

 `pos`: to set your X

 `stoptictactoe`: stop a running game

 ### Movie Guessing Game